SylixTeam/MySql/index.md

       Search_column | the name of the column in which the data will be searched Column_data | the data we are looking for in the `Search_column` and Delete it
   - ### Points :
-    - you can also Delete multiple sections at once
+    - you can also Delete multiple sections at once.
       - `$DB->Delete(Database, Table, [ Search_Column_1=>Column_data_1, Search_Column_2=>Column_data_2 ]);`
   - ### Example :
       ```php